CLEP (College Level Examination Program) Exams

 All candidates (with the exception of certain test takers with disabilities) must register and pay their $93 (95 as of 7-1-24) exam fee via My Account at https://clep.collegeboard.org/ prior to the date of their scheduled exam.
 Each exam that a candidate takes requires individual registration.
 Once a candidate registers and pays the exam fee via My Account, he or she will be able to review/print the CLEP Exam Registration Ticket.
 In addition, the candidate will also receive an automated email confirming the registration and notifying him/her to print the registration ticket (Required to bring with you when you take the test), along with other pre/post test day reminders.
 A CLEP registration is valid for six months; the expiration date will be printed on the ticket.
 NOTE: As you complete your CLEP registration, be very sure to fill in the identifying information completely AND accurately.
 The name on your CLEP registration ticket MUST MATCH exactly the name on your ONE form of identification.
 If the names do not match, you will not be allowed to test.

 With computerized testing, you receive a score report immediately after taking a CLEP exam.
 Note: You need to wait a bit longer - about three weeks - to hear the final results if you're taking an exam with a required essay (e.g., College Composition).

 Find out more about computerized CLEP testing at: http://clep.collegeboard.org/started

 CLEP General exams cover material most students complete during the first two years of college.
 CLEP Subject exams cover material taught in college courses with similar titles.
-Each exam is 90 minutes long and typically consists of multiple-choice questions, with some exams also requiring an essay.
+Each exam is 90 minutes long (with the exception of College Composition being 2 hours) and typically consists of multiple-choice questions, with some exams also requiring an essay.